-By: Brad Loff | Sportzwire | July 16, 2025 | Photo courtesy BLSportsPhotography.com / Brad Loff
+By: Brad Loff | SportzWire | July 16, 2025 | Photo courtesy BLSportsPhotography.com / Brad Loff

 VALLEY VIEW — A summer rain storm set the stage under the bleachers of Valley View’s football stadium, where dozens of the region’s top high school football players gathered for the 91st Annual Dream Game Media Day.
 It was more than a press event.
 It was a reunion, a farewell, a coming-of-age story all in one.